 You don’t complain.

-I won’t say much about this one, we all know we shouldn’t complain because we are so blessed and should be constantly grateful.
+I complain and I get so frustrated with myself over it because I know it’s only hurting me and others.
+We all know we shouldn’t complain because we are so blessed and should be constantly grateful.
 But beyond that, as it’s related to taking responsibility for your life, it’s just a waste of time and it sets the standard for your thinking.
 If you are complaining then you certainly aren’t working to change it.
 If your mind is set on that negativity then it can’t be set on positive change.
 Simple as that.

 You live intentionally.
 You know that every thing you do matters.